jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --get-selections

-List all  master alternative names  (those controlling  a link group)  and their status.
+List all master names (those controlling a link group) and their status.

 Each line contains up to 3 fields (separated by one or more spaces).
 The first field  is the alternative name,  the second one is  the status (either